Authorising tissue or cell preparation processes

 We may ask establishments licensed for processing under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 to complete a PPD prior to a scheduled site-visit inspection, if the processes have not already been authorised through the PPD process.
 A PPD will generally not be requested if validation of routine and well established processes has been recorded by the HTA during previous inspections.

 Licensing standard GQ2d requires that ‘Processes affecting the quality and safety of tissues and/or cells are validated and undergo regular evaluation’.
 You may be asked to submit a PPD if a shortfall is recorded against this standard during a site visit inspection.

 In general, packaging and labelling of tissues or cells should be regarded as a stage in the preparation process.
 There is a specific section of the PPD for you to record labelling and accompanying documentation that must be completed if you are distributing tissues or cells for end use.

-In some cases, tissues and cells used as starting materials for biological medicinal products are processed by establishments under the Human Tissue (Quality and Safety for Human Application) Regulations 2007.
+In some cases, tissues and cells used as starting materials for biological medicinal products are processed by establishments under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).
 One example of this is the processing activity that is carried out to derive early cell lines or banks, prior to establishing a Master Cell Bank.
 In these cases, you will be required to submit a PPD to the HTA to cover this early stage processing.

 All PPD submissions are reviewed by the PPD Working Group (PPDWG).
 Your PPD will be assigned to a Regulation Manager from the PPDWG, who will be your HTA contact throughout the authorisation process.
 This PPDWG member will review your submission and then present it for consideration at a PPDWG meeting.
 If the PPDWG require further information, you will receive an email from your PPDWG contact outlining this.
 Once you have submitted further information, this will be reviewed using the same process.